Walt Disney (film): Reviews and criticism

 The film was met with mixed reviews for its presentation of Walt.

-According to Neil Genzlinger, of The New York Times, "Before [Walt Disney] became synonymous with a staid, whitewashed version of Americana, [he] was considered a boundary pusher, expanding the possibilities and ambitions of his art form ... [the documentary film is] a workmanlike treatment of a titanic life ... [and] makes you feel the limitations of the familiar 'American Experience' format: no-nonsense narration; archival footage and photographs; talking heads delivering sound-bite-length flourishes."
+According to Neil Genzlinger of The New York Times: "Before [Walt Disney] became synonymous with a staid, whitewashed version of Americana, [he] was considered a boundary pusher, expanding the possibilities and ambitions of his art form ... [the documentary film is] a workmanlike treatment of a titanic life ... [and] makes you feel the limitations of the familiar 'American Experience' format: no-nonsense narration; archival footage and photographs; talking heads delivering sound-bite-length flourishes".
 Cynthia Littleton, of Variety, writes that "Walt Disney was a dictator who ruled his studio with an iron fist.
 Walt Disney was a generous soul who loved nothing more than making people happy.
-Both of those sides of the man who has achieved mythic status were on display [in the documentary film]."
-Neal Gabler, author of the biography "Walt Disney: The Triumph of the American Imagination” (2006), notes that “the film takes the measure of [Walt Disney] as a human being."
+Both of those sides of the man who has achieved mythic status were on display [in the documentary film]".
+Neal Gabler, author of the biography "Walt Disney: The Triumph of the American Imagination" (2006), writes that "the film takes the measure of [Walt Disney] as a human being".

 It was nominated for a Peabody Award.